 70% of Myanmar’s population lives in rural regions.
 However, rural people have started to migrate to the cities for two main reasons, according to Professor Nilar of Yangon University.

 One reason people are migrating is the increased intensity of storms.
 General unpredictability of weather patterns results in large crop and financial losses, causing farmers to move away from agrarian lifestyles.
-Cyclone Nargis in 2008 was a major event that caused huge loss of life and economic damage.
+In 2008, Myanmar was hit by Cyclone Nargis, causing major loss of life and economic damage, particularly in the delta.

 The other reason is the pull of job opportunities in urban centers, accentuated as Myanmar becomes more open to the global economy than ever before.